ESG RISKS AND OPPORTUNITIES

 TURNING RISKS TO OPPORTUNITIES FOR SUSTAINABILITY

-The table below outlines our actions in addressing risks and opportunities that are related to CDL’s top 17 material ESG issues identified.
-They are mapped to 14 relevant UN SDGs and the four pillars of the Task Force on Climate-related Financial Disclosures (TCFD) framework.
-Some of these ESG risks and opportunities are also captured in CDL’s Enterprise Risk Management (ERM) framework, which can be found in the Risk Management section in CDL’s Annual Report 2022.
+The table below outlines our actions in addressing risks and opportunities that are related to the Group’s top 18 material ESG issues identified.
+They are mapped to 15 relevant UN SDGs and the four pillars of the TCFD and TNFD frameworks.
+Some of these ESG risks and opportunities are also captured in CDL’s Enterprise Risk Management (ERM) framework, which can be found in the Risk Management section in CDL’s AR 2023.

 Please slide left to view more.

-CDL’S Top Material ESG Issues Risks and Opportunities CDL’s Responses and Achievements
+CDL’S Top Material ESG Issues Risks and Opportunities CDL Group’s Responses and Achievements

 Supporting SDGs: